renee1988/panda-learning-cs/_front_end/this-js.md

 ## Explicitly Bind (Call, Apply, Bind and New)

-- For Call and Apply, they change the reference of 'this' and execute the function.
+- For Call and Apply, they change the reference of `this` and execute the function.
-- For Bind, it changes the reference of 'this' but not executes the function.
+- For Bind, it changes the reference of `this` but not executes the function.
-- For New, when we new a object, actually we refer 'this' of construtor function to our instance (protoType and \_\_proto\_\_).
+- For New, when we new a object, actually we refer `this` of construtor function to our instance (`protoType` and `__proto__`).

 **Example exercise:**
 ```javascript